 A second, and shorter hike goes up the Roman ramp, located on the west side of Masada and takes about 20 minutes to walk to the summit.
 To access this path, one must arrive to Masada from the West (via Arad), taking road 31 from Dimona.

-Jericho is the lowest city on earth in addition to being the longest continuously inhabited city on earth, and excavations have revealed continuous settlement there for more than 11000 years.
-In addition Jericho’s history through those many centuries has been rich and many times turbulent, up until recent time.
+Jericho is the lowest city on earth in addition to being the longest continuously inhabited city on earth, and excavations have revealed continuous settlement there for more than 11,000 years.
 Jericho is probably best known as the first city the Israelites conquered after 40 years in the desert upon leaving Egypt, when its walls fell as a result of the Israelite siege.
 Jericho was at the crossroads of trade between Jordan, the harbours at the coast and the north, in addition to it having a very rich farmland bringing forth best quality produce, all elements contributing it being a central place in ancient times.